The College of New Jersey Logo

 Certificate Documents

-Students who complete certain certificate programs through OSGP may be eligible to receive the following documents, if applicable.
+Students who complete specific certificate programs through OSGP may be eligible to receive the following documents, if applicable.

 Certificate of Qualification (CQ)